DataTalksClub/machine-learning-zoomcamp/cohorts/2025/10-kubernetes/homework.md

-## Homework [DRAFT]
+## Homework

-In this homework, we'll deploy the Bank Marketing model from the homework 5.
+In this homework, we'll deploy the lead scoring model from the homework 5.

 We already have a docker image for this model - we'll use it for deploying the model to Kubernetes.